davidbannon/libqt6pas/README.md

 The main library Deb package looks a bit like this - `libqt6pas6_2_0-0_amd64.deb`

    * The package name is   libqt6pas

    * The "6_2" indicates its based on Qt6.2 LTS series, works fine with later Qt6 too.

    * The "_0" will indicate later release of the bindings, still with Qt6.2

-* The "-0" is the usual debian packaging release, I'll increment that if I release new packages with same library.
+   * The "-3" is the usual debian packaging release, I'll increment that if I release new packages with same library.
+Yeah, '3', I am not doing well !